BCOE Doctoral Policies and Procedures Handbook

 Dissertation Awards.
 Graduate students are also advised that numerous professional organizations present competitive awards for outstanding dissertation research, including the BCOE Outstanding Dissertation Award.
 Upon completion and approval of the dissertation, doctoral students should consult with their dissertation chair and/or committee members about requirements and submissions for such awards.

-• Each candidate for a doctoral degree must petition to graduate online well in advance of the expected graduation date.
+Each candidate for a doctoral degree must petition to graduate online well in advance of the expected graduation date.
 A Petition to Graduate form will be accepted and may be filed by the posted deadlines using the online Petition to Graduate form in OwlExpress.
-A must complete at least 75% of the total semester hours required for the degree within their graduate program through instruction offered by Kennesaw State.
+Students must complete at least 75% of the total semester hours required for the degree within their graduate program through instruction offered by Kennesaw State.
 Credit hours earned through instruction offered by KSU does not include coursework transferred from other institutions or credits earned through a consortium that did not originate from KSU (i.e., cross registration).
 All of these hours must be completed after the student has been admitted to the degree program.Degree candidates must have earned an institutional grade point average of 3.0 calculated on all graduate courses attempted at KSU and a grade of "C" or better in each course presented to meet degree requirements.
 Additional BCOE doctoral degree requirements include successful completion of the qualifying exams and dissertation.

 Students should check with the Registrar to ensure no grades of “Incomplete” remain on their transcript, that they have completed all program and Bagwell College of Education requirements (i.e., Petition to Graduate), all fees are paid, and that they are on the graduation clearance list.
 These checks ensure the graduation process will go smoothly.
 Students can also check most of this information online.